 MP for Bristol North East

-“A party-loyal backbencher with very low parliamentary attendance who consistently backs welfare and workers’ rights while opposing immigration and asylum-control measures.”
+“A party-loyal Labour backbencher who champions workers' rights and protest freedoms while opposing strict immigration and asylum policies.”

-Damien Egan is a Labour (Co-op) MP for Bristol North East, elected in 2024.
-He serves on the Work and Pensions Committee and, from 24 June 2025, on the Bus Services (No. 2) Bill committee; he has previously served on committees for the Pension Schemes Bill and the Public Authorities (Fraud, Error and Recovery) Bill.
+Damien Egan is a Labour (Co-op) MP for Bristol North East, elected in February 2024.
+He sits on the Work and Pensions Committee and on the Bus Services (No. 2) Bill committee, and has previously served on committees for the Pension Schemes Bill and the Public Authorities (Fraud, Error and Recovery) Bill.

 Generated 21 February 2026